 During the pandemic, bus travel in the region fell considerably (58% for fixed routes; 67% paratransit).
-Yet a BRTA survey, shared in its FY20 Annual Report, found 60% of riders continued using public transit during the pandemic with 72% relying on it for work outside the home.
-Sixty-nine percent of respondents were more concerned about changes to bus schedules than sanitizing or safety precautions.
-Although ridership has not yet returned to pre-pandemic levels, the region believes supporting expanded public transit should be a post-pandemic priority for worker and workplace resilience.
+Yet a BRTA survey, shared in its FY20 Annual Report, found 60% of riders continued using public transit during the pandemic with 72% relying on it for work outside the home, and 69% more concerned about bus schedule changes than sanitizing or safety precautions.
+Although ridership has not returned to pre-pandemic levels, supporting expanded public transit via micro-transit, transit-on-demand, and shared biking remains a post-pandemic priority.